Desbeers/Make-Books/sample book/03 01 Files.md

 	make-file my-text.md

 The PDF will be dropped on your Desktop.
-Be careful; if there is already a file over there with the same name it will be overwritten!
+Be careful; if there is already a file over there with the same name it will be overwritten...
 Thats why this is only a bonus file; it’s not too smart...

 ![Textmate, often my best mate!](images/textmate.png)